samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

 From the completed code repository, download the file `led_matrix.py` and place it in a new folder.
 This is the code that will allow us to talk to the matrix.
 I already discussed how I wrote the driver, which can be found [here](http://samclane.github.io/Python-Arduino-PyFirmata/).

 Now, create another file called `spectrum.py`.
 Here is where we will do all the dirty work.
-In order for this to all make some kind of sense, we're not just going to grab data and FFT it willy-nilly.
+In order for this project to all make some kind of sense, we're not just going to grab data, FFT it, and blast it off to the Arduino, all willy-nilly like.
 Rather, we're going to use `matplotlib` to display several figures of data at various stages of processing, all in real time.
 First, we'll show the raw microphone input (time-domain).
 Next, we'll show the spectrum of the data in the frequency domain (after we apply a windowing function to boost the human vocal frequencies).
-Finally, we'll graph the spectrum decimated and discretized to fit on the 8x8 display.
+Finally, we'll graph the spectrum, [decimated and downsampled](https://dspguru.com/dsp/faqs/multirate/decimation/), "discretizing" the y values to fit on the 8x8 display.

 ```python
 import threading